CLASSIC VEGAN COLESLAW

 - Category: Side

 - 5 – 6 cups green cabbage, shredded

 - 1 cup carrots, shredded or julienned

 - 2 tablespoons apple cider vinegar

-- 1 – 2 teaspoons pure cane sugar
+- 1 tablespoon pure cane sugar or pure maple syrup

 Dressing: In a small bowl, whisk the mayo, apple cider vinegar, mustard, sugar, salt, and pepper.